 The nutrient needs of people with cancer vary from person to person.
-Your doctor, nurses, and/or a registered dietitian can help you identify your nutrition goals and plan ways to help you meet them.
-Eating well while you are being treated for cancer might help you:
+Your cancer care team can help you identify your nutrition goals and plan ways to help you meet them.
+Eating well while you’re being treated for cancer might help you:

 - Feel better.

 - Maintain your weight and your body’s store of nutrients.

 - Better tolerate treatment-related side effects.